jhanley634/dojo-blackboard/docs/process.md

 - Push your branch to GitHub.
 - Visit the [repo](https://github.com/jhanley634/dojo-blackboard) and click the "Compare & pull request" button.
 - Verify it is mergeable, and click the "Create pull request" button.
 Use `git pull main` to resolve any conflicts.
-- Give Sourcery about two minutes to offer an automated first-pass rough review.
 - Be the first reviewer.
 Read your own code in the "Files changed" tab, and see if that's what you intended.
-Consider the Sourcery suggestions, feeling free to silently click "Resolve conversation" if / when you disagree.
 - If new edits have occurred to you, make them in your branch, `make test`, and push them up to GitHub.
 - Invite reviewers, such as John, Peter, or other participants, to review your PR.
 - One of two things will happen: